G0nZy/weatherChaser/README.md

 ![alt text](https://github.com/G0nZy/weatherChaser/blob/master/mainframe/Screenshots/getting%20there.png?raw=true)

+## The Colors Indicate where I would like to place each new feature

-## So first in red, I plan on adding an in real time stock ticker.
+So first in red, I plan on adding an in real time stock ticker.
 This has proven more difficult than first originally imagined as Im not sure if public stock tickers are an API anymore since Yahoo Finance stopped support for theirs some years ago.
 Still, it would be a nice feature to add, aswell as for crypto coins aswell.

 Next up in Green, I planned on having a sticky notes web app that would serve as a way to list small notes either in bullet point form or otherwise.
 So you can add or subtract to these notes as you wish.
 I also intended for you to be able to place them anywhere on the screen ! that would be cool. a way so that you stay on track of what needs to get done.